 - egg cartons

-For our first week, we made parachutes (more about this in a second).
+For one of our classes last year, we made parachutes (more about this in a second).
 We just went right into it.
 In future weeks, we’ll learn some vocabulary and science concepts that may help us in our designs, but for yesterday, it was simply create and have fun day!

 - Lemonade Stand math game